An Integrated Approach to Establishing Native Plants and Pollinator Habitat

-- Linear sampling design—Select for linear sampling designs.
+- Linear sampling design—Select this Excel workbook for linear sampling designs.

-- Rectilinear sampling design—Select for rectilinear sampling designs.
+- Rectilinear sampling design—Select this Excel workbook for rectilinear sampling designs.

 - Dispersed sampling design—For this sampling design, there are two workbooks to choose from.
-If a grid sampling design was used, is used, and if a systematic sampling design was used, is used.
+If a grid sampling design was used, this Excel workbook is used, and if a systematic sampling design was used, this workbook is used.